 Vinyl plank and wood-look tile are both viable alternatives to hardwood flooring for anyone looking for something that stands up better to scratches and water exposure.

 Which is best depends on what you need.
-When it comes to durability, ease of cleaning, and adding value to your home, wood-look tile is the hands-down winner.
-But it is expensive and difficult to install, and can be very cold and hard underfoot, which means that it is not ideal for all environments.
+When it comes to durability, water resistance, and adding value to your home, wood-look tile is the hands-down winner.
+But it is expensive and difficult to install and can be very cold and hard underfoot, which means that it is not ideal for all environments.

-Vinyl is less durable than tile, harder to care for, and will add nothing to the resale value of your home.
-However, it is inexpensive and easy to install, is soft and warm underfoot, and can also be installed on top of ambient heating.
+Vinyl is less durable than tile and will add nothing to the resale value of your home.
+However, it is inexpensive, easier to care for and install, is soft and warm underfoot, and can also be installed on top of ambient heating.

 Both are viable alternatives to hardwood floors.
 Which is right for you depends on your specific needs.